zkavtaskin/RTAL/THEORY.md

-# Theory - Work in progress
+# Theory - work in progress
-This write up will refer to animals various cognitive capacities (as long as they are able to learn and adapt) as intelligent actors.
+This write up will refer to animals with various cognitive capacities as intelligent actors.

 ## Associations Storage
 ### Encoding binary input associations in a directed graph